 3. When should executors notify the beneficiaries about the Will?

-A: Beneficiaries should be notified of their rights under the will as soon as possible.
-However, there is no statutory definition of the latest notification time.
+A: Beneficiaries should be notified of their rights under the Will as soon as possible.
+While there is no statutory definition of the latest notification time.
 In practice, it should be within the one-year period before applying for probate.

 4. Can the executor sell property?